 Every now and then the question does occur to me, as it should to you, exactly why is it that I think a certain school is one of the best schools.
 Inevitably I have to conclude that the best schools have all of the following characteristics.
-What's more they have them in abundance.
+What's more, they have them in abundance.
 Now, before you start thinking that I am only talking about older established schools, that ain't necessarily so.
-I am aware of a couple of newer schools which fit neatly into the category of best schools simply because they have all of the characteristics explained below.
+I am aware of a couple of newer schools that fit neatly into the category of best schools simply because they have all of the characteristics explained below.
 So let's take a look at what I think the traits of the best schools are.

 The best schools have strong, dynamic, dedicated leaders.
 They are led by women and men who have a clear vision of what they plan to accomplish.
 They also have the experience to execute their plans in order to achieve that vision.
-The head of a best school is a superb fund-raiser.
+The head of the best school is a superb fund-raiser.
 She is a capable administrator.
 She leads by example.
 She expects the best from everybody in her school community.

-Solid support of the trustees
+The solid support of the trustees

 Strong financial backing by their graduates

 In so many ways a school is only as good as the financial backing its graduates provide.
 While every head of school dreams of that unexpected $25 million bequest, the reality is that you need to cultivate your graduates.
-Regular communications, alumni events, home-coming and reunion weekends all have to be part of the mix in order to generate a strong financial response from your graduates.
+Regular communications, alumni events, homecoming, and reunion weekends all have to be part of the mix in order to generate a strong financial response from your graduates.

 At the heart of the best schools' mission is first-rate teaching.
 That requires well-educated, well-trained professional teachers who are passionate about what they are teaching.
 They are also passionate about teaching young people.
 That kind of teaching is right up there with a calling in my opinion.
-It requires a focus and patience which is not often required in other branches of the profession such as, for example, adult education.
+It requires focus and patience which is not often required in other branches of the profession such as, for example, adult education.
 I have taught both groups.
 I always find that adults are in the classroom because they want to get ahead by earning some credits or a diploma.
-Young people, teenagers in particular, are in such a state of flux that the professional focus and patience which we bring to our work is essential.
+Young people, teenagers, in particular, are in such a state of flux that the professional focus and patience which we bring to our work is essential.
 It is a hallmark of the faculty at the best schools.

 Interestingly enough, extensive academics does not mean lots of AP courses or even an IB curriculum in my opinion.
 I feel very strongly that course content is important.
 But it is equally important for young people to have lots of subjects to explore.
 They can do that at the best schools.
 The approach may differ from school to school but in just about every case I can think of the best schools offer lots of subjects for their students to explore.